Video courtesy of The Children's Museum of Pittsburgh.

 Maker Monday: Kids can make their own sock puppets

-A note to kid makers: Please work with a parent or caregiver on every project, including this one, and always be very careful when using tools of any kind, including scissors.
+A note to kid makers: Please get supervision from a parent or caregiver on every project, including this one, and always be very careful when using tools of any kind, including scissors.

 Maker Monday materials you’ll need: